lizrush/the-ada-network/TipsForSlack.md

 ## Archiving & Paid Slack Plans

 At this point in time, we do not have the funds to pay for access to the archive of our Slack team.
 It costs $7/month per user.
-We don't now qualify for the non-profit status.
+We don't qualify for the non-profit status.
 Any questions related to paying for a Slack plan may be directed back to this document.
 In order to ensure everyone has equal access, we will remain on the free plan.